Understanding the truth of the Spiritual World

 - In Revelation 4 and 5, we will see the Lamb appear beside God on the throne.
-In Revelation 10, John proved that the appearance of both God and Lamb were a manifestation of the Spirit of Christ.
-We will discuss this in Chapter 32 (The Angel of Revelation).
+In Revelation 10, John proved that the appearance of both God and the Lamb were a manifestation of the Spirit of Christ.
+We will discuss this in Chapter 31 (The Angel of Revelation).

-The man Christ Jesus was the first Son of God by “adoption” when He was baptized, and the Spirit of Adoption descended on Him.
-But, Christ became “the only begotten Son” when He was “born” as a new spiritual being when He resurrected.
+The man Christ Jesus was the first to be called a Son of God when He was baptized, and the Spirit of God justified Him (1 Timothy 3:16).
+Justification is the right to be called a child of God.
+None of us really inherit our sonship until we overcome (Revelation 21:7).
+Christ became “the only begotten Son” when He was “born” as a new spiritual being when He resurrected.
 This was the message of the prophets and the Apostles Paul: “God has fulfilled this promise . . . in that He raised up Jesus, as it is also written in the second Psalm: ‘You are My Son, today I have begotten You.’”

 We will discuss this in more detail in Chapter 20 (the only Begotten Son).